Lee's night one at U.S. Gymnastics Championships

 August 25, 2023 10:33 PM

-Relive the biggest moments from both of Suni Lee's night one performances at the 2023 Xfinity U.S. Gymnastics Championships in San Jose, California.
+Watch both of Suni Lee's routines in the opening night at the 2023 Xfinity U.S. Gymnastics Championships.

 Close Ad